jolynch/website/content/drafts/semver_must_evolve.md

 was soundly rejected.

 How can we fix this problem given the current constraints we operate under?
-Well, we are left with a reasonably simple option: **put the api version semantics in the name of the package.** Some example API migrations I have been able to take advantage of this technique are:
+Well, we are left with a reasonably simple option: **put the API version semantics in the name of the package.** Some example API migrations where I have been able to take advantage of this technique are:

 * `boto` to `boto3` (Python,
   [docs](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html)):